selfdriven-foundation/selfdriven-ai/research/use-case-tests/o4-deep-research/cardano/cardano-gov-action-decrease-treasury-tax-cc-member.md

 ChatGPT-4o / Deep Research

-# Also:

-For ISO31000 risk analysis see cardano-gov-action-decrease-treasury-tax-cc-member-risks.md

 # Prompt & Clarifications:

 Great can you do this analysis again, but thinking about it from a Constitutinal Committee Member's perspective - consider that the GA was put on-chain with no pre-socialisation with the community and does not include a risk assessment etc and how that relates to the constitution.